-To be able to display non-ASCII characters you will need an appropriate font and a version of GNU Emacs capable of displaying 8-bit characters (e.g. Emacs 21).
+To be able to display non-ASCII characters you will need an appropriate font and a version of GNU Emacs capable of displaying 8-bit characters.
 The manner in which this is supported differs between Emacsen, so you need to take a look at your respective documentation.

-A compromise is to use an European character set when editing the file, and convert to TEX macros when reading and writing the files.
+A compromise is to use an European character set when editing the file, and convert to TFX macros when reading and writing the files.